+If you’re thinking of stepping up your sewing machine game, you may be interested in purchasing a Singer Profinish serger.
 Using a serger is not as easy as working your sewing machine, but it is a lot more efficient.
-If you're thinking of stepping up your sewing machine game, you may be interested in purchasing a serger.

-If you want to buy serger, here are some additional information of great features about this product.
+If you want to buy a serger, here are some additional information of great features about the Singer Profinish Serger.

 Operating a serger for the first time can be intimidating.
 After all, these machines perform twice as fast as your standard sewing machine.
 No wonder most people are slightly scared of their serger the first time they use it!